Gualala Arts logo

 on Thursday, September 16, 2010

 Circles This one day class will get you started in understanding some basic composition ideas utilizing the elements and principles of design.
 We will not be covering the element of color in this class as it is a class by itself.
-Students will work through various mockups of the elements using scrapes of fabric and gluing them on to 4 x 6 index cards.
+Students will work through various mockups of the elements using scraps of fabric and gluing them on to 4 x 6 index cards.
 The work will be primarily abstract.

 About Liz Berg